-The section 79 Municipal Public Accounts Committee was established as per schedule 5 of the Local Government: Municipal Structures Act 1998 (Act 117 of 1998) to practice oversight over the affairs of a municipality.
-The committee comprises of a chairperson elected by the municipal council, members of the committee as well as a committee secretary.
+The section 79 oversight committee was established as per schedule 5 of the Local Government: Municipal Structures Act 1998 (Act 117 of 1998).
+The oversight committee comprises of a chairperson elected by the municipal council, members of the committee as well as a committee secretary.

-3.4.7.5 Performance Management
+2.1.1.2 Performance Management